Midway Deluxe Edition:

 Long Island as originally configured.

 Long Island underwent shakedown and then training missions through the summer of 1941, and in August Roosevelt himself boarded the heavy cruiser Augusta to observe the little carrier’s operations at first hand.
 The tests proved disappointing; the flight deck was too short and in September Long Island went back to the yard to have it extended 77 feet to almost reach the bow.
 That allowed her to safely operate more types of aircraft.
 Her hangar deck, mounted atop the existing merchant ship structure, was not extended to match the flight deck.
-That gave Long Island a very high profile, and she required a great deal of ballast to keep her screws in the water.
+That gave Long Island a very high profile, and she required a great deal of ballast to keep her screw in the water.
 But she was a very dry ship, even in heavy weather, and rolled less than the full-sized American carriers.

 Long Island had one catapult, originally intended for the carrier Lexington’s modernization, considered necessary to launch aircraft off such a short flight deck though testing showed that planes could launch without it, if only barely.
 She had one five-inch gun mounted aft and a pair of 3-inch anti-aircraft guns forward, and four .50-caliber machine guns (later replaced by 20mm automatic cannon).
 She could nominally operate 30 aircraft, but typically carried fewer than that on the handful of times she was used as an escort, and somewhat more when operating as an aircraft transport.